 - Any references to actual literal names that can be found in source code, identifiers that are part of the API, file names, and other literal names are represented in courier font. - Key concept words or phrases are in bold type.
-See Chapter five for further definitions of these terms. - Due to the draft nature of this document, informative and normative text is intermixed to allow easier understanding of the concepts.
-The normative text is shown in regular types, and the informative isshown in blue italicized type. - Note sections are provided to help understand the rationality of decisions and are informative.
+See Chapter five for further definitions of these terms. - In this document, informative and normative text is intermixed to allow easier understanding of the concepts.
+The normative text is shown in regular types, and the informative is shown in blue italicized type. - Note sections are included as informative material and are meant to provide the reader with an understanding of the reasoning behind certain standardization choices.